HousamKak/map-content-tool/readme.md

 - Added `.json` as an optional output format.
 - Restored the functionality of showing selected files inside a folder.
 - Improved folder selection and deselection logic to include all nested items.
-- Updated documentation to reflect the latest features and improvements.
+- Updated logging and documentation.
+- Enabled the use of the `map-content` standalone command via setuptools.

 ---

 ## **Known Issues**
 - None at the moment.

-For feature requests or bug reports, please contact the developer or create an issue in the repository (if applicable).
+For feature requests or bug reports, please contact the developer or create an issue in the repository.